 There is an easy way to get your Backbone.js model attributes:

-This is all great if all you need is a simple getter but you quickly want to get something more powerfull.
+This is all great if all you need is a simple getter but you quickly want to get something more powerful.
 What if you want to show the persons full name, his first and last name combined?
 You could simply concatenate both attributes in your template but that gets annoying quickly.
-What we want is a convienience function on the model to get the full name.
+What we want is a convenience function on the model to get the full name.

 No problem, simply add an extra function: